carlostp12/tfm/README.md

 - PEC5 la presentación y video de la defensa.

  El análisis de los datos, tratamiento previo, etc también suele requerir bastante tiempo.
 Es aconsejable centrarse en los aspectos más directamente relacionados con Data Science, y menos relevancia a objetivos que son más puramente de cosmología matemática, siempre que sea posible.

+# Note of SDSS galaxy and group catalog

+For out objective there is not matter to use Model or Petro, what is important is the SDSS galaxy and the iMODELC_1.
+With these both you can have a galaxy clusters join.